Kickstart Weight Loss With This 5-Day Plan For Menopausal Women

 Protein

-Animal proteinLean turkey, chicken, and fatty fish (salmon, sardines, herring, mackerel)
+Animal proteinLean turkey, chicken, and fatty fish (salmon, sardines, herring, mackerel), eggs

 Plant-based proteinLegumes: